rheslip/M8-Headless/README.md

 cd build

-- build line below assumes IlI9341 driver chip and low battery input on GPIO 17.
+- build line below assumes IlI9341 display driver chip and low battery input on GPIO 17.
 I had to rotate my display as well

 cmake -DILI9341=ON -DGPIO_TFT_DATA_CONTROL=24 -DGPIO_TFT_RESET_PIN=25 -DSPI_BUS_CLOCK_DIVISOR=6 -DDISPLAY_ROTATE_180_DEGREES=ON -DSTATISTICS=0 -DLOW_BATTERY_PIN=17 ..

-make -j  # this builds the TFT driver
+make -j    #this builds the TFT display code.

-- create a systemd file to start up the driver
+- create a systemd file to start up the TFT service - its not a linux driver, it just runs in the background

 nano /etc/systemd/system/fbcp.service  # with contents: